 - System Kits:

-- 1 (natural hair with light thinning)
+- System Kit 1 for natural, untreated hair with light thinning

-- 2 (natural hair with progressed thinning)
+- System Kit 2 for natural, untreated hair with progressed thinning

-- 3 (color-treated hair with light thinning)
+- System Kit 3 for damaged, dry, or color-treated hair with light thinning

-- 4 (color-treated hair with progressed thinning)
+- System Kit 4 for damaged, dry, or color-treated hair with progressed thinning

 - Scalp Relief for sensitive, dry, and itchy scalps (shampoo, conditioner, treatment)